mit-satori/getting-started/tutorial-examples/energy-profiling/index.rst

      bsub -n 4 -R "span[ptile=4]" -gpu "num=4" -Is bash

-#. once the node is available set up the environment under your account.
+#. once the node is available, set up the environment under your account.
 The example here shows
    using account ``cnh`` with a suitable conda environment installed in ``/nobackup/users/cnh/projects/condas/cnh-awesome-new-environment``.
 Different accounts are free to use different paths and naming rules::